Particular/docs.particular.net/nservicebus/upgrades/5to6/async-suffix.md

 Results in [Compiler Warning CS4014](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/compiler-messages/cs4014)

-#### Treat Warnings as Errors
+#### Treat warnings as errors

-Note that in several of the above examples are warnings and not errors.
-As such it is necessary to either [Treat all Warnings as Errors](https://msdn.microsoft.com/en-us/library/kb4wyys2.aspx#Anchor_3) or nominate specific warnings to be treated as errors via [Errors and Warnings](https://msdn.microsoft.com/en-us/library/kb4wyys2.aspx#Anchor_2).
+Note that several of the above examples contain warnings rather than errors.
+As such, it is necessary to either [treat all warnings as errors](https://msdn.microsoft.com/en-us/library/kb4wyys2.aspx#Anchor_3) or nominate specific warnings to be treated as errors via [Errors and Warnings](https://msdn.microsoft.com/en-us/library/kb4wyys2.aspx#Anchor_2).

 #### Cases not detected by the compiler